| Read Time: 4 minutes

 Featured Image Articles

 Getting caught driving while uninsured is a crime.
-If you get caught, you face criminal charges and a substantial fine.
+In fact, you may face criminal charges and a substantial fine.

 If you obey the law and have at least the minimum required amount of auto liability coverage, you still face a substantial risk of getting into an accident with an uninsured driver.